 - 1. Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.LTSS.PHAR.01) applies. - 2.
-Member is responding positively to therapy; - 3.
-If request is for a dose increase, new dose does not exceed the FDA-approved maximum recommended dose for the relevant indication.
+Treatment is not for a benefit-excluded purpose (e.g., cosmetic, fertility enhancement, erectile disfunction, etc); - 3.
+Member is responding positively to therapy;

+4. If request is for a dose increase, new dose does not exceed the FDA-approved maximum recommended dose for the relevant indication.
 Approval duration: 12 months

-NOTE: If the beneficiary does not meet the clinical review guidelines listed above but, in the professional judgment of the physician reviewer, the services are medically necessary to meet the medical needs of the beneficiary, the request for prior authorization will be approved.
+NOTE: If the member does not meet the clinical review guidelines listed above but, in the professional judgment of the physician reviewer, the services are medically necessary to meet the medical needs of the member, the request for prior authorization will be approved.